CCRMA Documentation links: index contents overview rooms account staff about

 All other Stanford students who (1) have already taken Music 192A (prerequisite: Music 101), (2) successfully pass the recording studio permit test, and (3) agree to abide by its rules/expectations and uphold the standards of a good studio recording citizen can gain access on a quarterly basis when enrolled in Music 192C to work on their project.
 However, if not currently enrolled in Music 192C, permit-holding students may also request studio access on a one-off basis by contacting studio management.

-We expect the studio to be set back to its default configuration before the end of each session.
+The studio must be set back to its default configuration before the end of each session.
 This means each reservation must allocate adequate time for this at the end of their session: Properly wrap all cables, clear the patchbay, recall the default mixer scene, mute the monitor, put away microphones (WITH their clips), fold and return mic stands to the holder, return all equipment to designated areas, remove all personal items, etc.

 Please do not leave the studio in a mess.
 Doing so may result in losing access privileges either temporarily or long term.